 China has rejected Coca-Cola's

-The acquisition by Coca-Cola would have been the largest-ever buyout of a Chinese company by a foreign rival, but was rebuffed in what is sure to be seen as another sign of the protectionism that has been mounting globally as much of the world is gripped by recession.
+The acquisition by Coca-Cola would have been the largest-ever buyout of a Chinese company by a foreign rival, and is the latest rebuff for an overseas buyer of a mainland firm.

-Observers said China's ruling on Coke could cut both ways in that Chinese companies that have been making increasingly high-profile acquisitions abroad may run into trouble of their own.
+Observers said China's ruling on Coke could cut both ways in that Chinese firms that have been making increasingly high profile acquisitions abroad may run into trouble of their own.

 Australia's Foreign Investment Review Board is considering three big investments by Chinese state-run companies in its mining sector.